jawhiteley/mu_card_dividers_resize/README.md

 * Name of input pdf file
   + this needs to be set in the R script file
+  + I usually copy the pdf file I'm working on into this folder, to make it easier to find within R.  The paths currently assume that's where it will be.
 * Name of the output pdf file
   + this needs to be set in the Rmarkdown file
 * Dimensions of dividers in output